webmachinelearning/webnn-native/README.md

    - **OpenVINO** on Windows 10 and Linux
    - _Other backends are to be added_

-WebNN Native uses the code of other open source projects:
+WebNN-native uses the code of other open source projects:

  * The code generator and infrastructure code of [Dawn](https://dawn.googlesource.com/dawn/) project.
  * The DirectMLX and device wrapper of [DirectML](https://github.com/microsoft/DirectML) project.